+Chapter Constitution

+Mission: "to increase the number of culturally responsible black engineers who excel academically, succeed professionally and positively impact the community."

 Constitution of the National Society of Black Engineers

-North Carolina Agricultural and Technical State University Chapter
+North Carolina Agricultural & Technical State University

-Proposed: November, 2011

-Submitted by: James L. Haynes

-Revised:

 PREAMBLE

 The North Carolina Agricultural and Technical State University chapter of the National Society of Black Engineers does hereby dedicate itself to the development of intensive programs for increasing black and other ethnic minority participation in the field of engineering and engineering technology.
 These programs will be initiated both within and outside the university community and will serve to strengthen relations between professional industry and the black community.
 Members of this organization are encouraged to join and participate in their individual professional societies.
 This organization will endeavor to provide general counseling to all members.